Order limits vs safety stock

 What safety stock does

-Safety stock is the opposite direction: instead of limiting one customer, it stops selling a product to everyone once available stock reaches a floor you set.
-The point is to keep a buffer so you never sell the last units you cannot actually ship.
+Safety stock works the other way round.
+Instead of limiting one customer, it stops selling a product to everyone once available stock reaches a floor you set, so you keep a buffer and never sell the last units you cannot actually ship.
 See what safety stock is.

 Can you need both?